Questions to Ask About Audience-Based TV Planning

-A: Some marketers do entertain an unconstrained buy, especially when we can highlight how much more custom-target reach they’ll receive when we let our VAMOS software platform make the selections.
+A: Some marketers do entertain an unconstrained buy, especially when we can highlight how much more custom-target reach they’ll receive when we let our software platform make the selections.
 That said, we're able to incorporate constraints and exclude certain programs and/or networks upon request.
 Even within applied constraints, audience-based planning will make more efficient use of the available inventory to reach more of the target audience than could be done using index-based planning.

 A: That is one difference.
 But audience-based planning doesn’t just consider cost and total reach of the spot, but also the incremental reach.
 This is an important point, because while a spot may be cost-effective for the overall target, there might be a lot of overlap between the people we predict will see that spot and who are likely to see other previously selected spots.
-If a spot isn't going to deliver incremental target reach when compared to the rest of the plan, our VAMOS platform will not select it for the optimized plan.
+If a spot isn't going to deliver incremental target reach when compared to the rest of the plan, our platform will not select it for the optimized plan.

 A: It is not so much an issue of easier or harder, it just comes down to the amount of data available about a different category.
 For example, right now it might be hard to target users of VR headsets, but 15 years ago it was likely equally hard to target smartphone users, because neither category had that much market penetration.
 As long as there is sufficient data to create a statistically relevant sample size, we can build targets accordingly.

-Q: What is the difference between audience-based planning and Addressable?
-A: Addressable is a 1:1 advertising solution that enables brands to tailor their messaging to individual members of a given target audience.
+A: Addressable TV advertising is a 1:1 advertising solution that enables brands to tailor their messaging to individual members of a given target audience.
 In other words, brands can show one ad to one household within the addressable universe, and simultaneously show a completely different ad to the household next door.
 The addressable universe, however, is relatively small compared to the scale of national, linear television.
 Addressable inventory is also more expensive.
 Audience-based planning allows brands to harness the massive scale of television to find more viewers who resemble those in their target audience.
 Ultimately, this expands their reach of likely purchasers and increases the likelihood of better business outcomes.

 A: Contextual relevance definitely has a place within TV advertising.
 If you're targeting cooking enthusiasts, it makes sense that you'd want to have your spots run during cooking and food-related programming.
 However, we strongly believe that there needs to be a balance.
 We’ve found that the more a brand focuses on maximizing the reach of their target audience—regardless of context—the more efficient their message delivery becomes, and the more sales they’ll ultimately bring in.
-From day one, we built our VAMOS platform on the idea that the more of your target audience you reach, even if just by one additional person, the better your sales will be.
+From day one, we built our platform on the idea that the more of your target audience you reach, even if just by one additional person, the better your sales will be.

-A: Using our VAMOS platform, we can remove unwanted networks and/or programs from the optimization consideration set.
+A: Using our platform, we can remove unwanted networks and/or programs from the optimization consideration set.
 We have some advertisers who provide us with extensive DNA (do-not-air) lists of networks and programs to avoid and we've been successful in preventing ads from running in those places.